maverickactuary/1actuary/content/2marketplayers/index.md

 + underwriting automation
 + use of reinsurance

-There has been a little more protection focus of late, e.g. Canada Life and Zurich.
-{: .update}

 <p class="highlight"><strong>Segment 1: top six companies with full product ranges.</strong> For 15+ years L&G has been top, followed by Aviva.
 Then, in alphabetical order, there's AIG, Royal London, Vitality and Zurich.</p>

 **Prediction 1: L&amp;G will remain top and Aviva second.** This is due to their resources, deep technical and operational expertise and diversified distribution.
 They will be hard to shift.